Sometimes I am not as nice as I could be or would like to be. Not as kind or compassionate or loving.

 And I find this hard to handle as these are values that are core to me.
 Increasingly, I try to put love at the centre of my decisions and action and thought.
 Yet I am not always loving.

-Just before Christmas, I was lucky enough to be at the Creating Compassionate Workplaces event at Roffey Park, where, with a range of speakers and practitioners from leadership and OD, we explored ways that we might create workplace cultures and practices that were compassionate.
+Just before Christmas 2018, I was at the Creating Compassionate Workplaces event at Roffey Park, where, with a range of speakers and practitioners from leadership and OD, we explored ways that we might create workplace cultures and practices that were compassionate.

 What is it?